NidhitheCoder/learn-tailwind-css/README.md

 # How to use Icons in TailwindCSS ?
 - Go to https://heroicons.com/
 - Select icon and copy svg
-- Paste into the code and  add style to svg class
+- Paste into the code and  add style to svg tag